 Every year, The Fostering Network in Northern Ireland hosts the Foster Care Awards.
-This superb event brings together foster carers, kinship carers and social workers a to celebrate their efforts and achievements.
+This superb event brings together foster carers, kinship carers and social workers to celebrate their efforts and achievements.

 The Fostering Network's annual Northern Ireland Foster Care Awards recognise and celebrate the contribution individual foster and kinship carers make towards the lives of children in foster care.